icon-project/icon-project.github.io/docs/score_deploy_guide.md

     "id": 1
 }
 ```

-If the auditor accepts the audit result, SCORE status will become 'active'.
-You can check the SCORE status on the tracker.
+As you cannot review your SCORE status using tbears CLI until the SCORE is active, as a workaround you can check the SCORE status on the tracker.
+The SCORE status will become 'active' only when the auditor accepts the audit result.

 ![](./images/score_active.png)

-Then, `tbears scoreapi` will return the valid result as shown below (actual result may vary depending on the implementation).
-Now, the SCORE is actually running on the ICON network.
+Once active, `tbears scoreapi` will return the valid result as shown below (actual result may vary depending on the implementation).
+At this point, the SCORE is actually running on the ICON network.

 ```
 (work) $ tbears scoreapi cx6177643ef0da653ce2f1c62c6220033e2d25e5cf